Pintaius/LDmergeFM/README.md

 ## Major version history

-**2021-03-09** =&gt; *Added assertion checks for better error reporting.
+**2021-03-09** =&gt; *Added some internal checks for better error reporting.
 Introduced arguments to accommodate other correlation file formats and change the calculation for effective sample size weights if desired.
 New basic heatmap output.*

 **2020-11-13** =&gt; *Upload of initial version with essential functionality.*